Best Asset Protection Examples Offshore Strategy

 Don’t count on it.
 People will try to sell you one.
 Why?

 Because they can go form one for $200, $300 or $400, get a few hundred bucks from you.
 You feel protected.
-You paid them.
+You paid for them.
 You don’t find out that they’re work of poor quality until three or four years later.
 By then they’re back to mortgages.
 Stay away.
 It doesn’t work.

 Domestic Asset Protection Planning Pro’s & Cons